imversed/imversed/docs/For User/Imversed Governance/Best Practices.md

    * what will happen if you do not deliver on time?
      * what is the deadline for the project to be considered failed?
      * do you have a plan to return the funds?
-   * how will you be accountable to Evmos stakeholders?
+   * how will you be accountable to Imversed stakeholders?
      * how will you communicate updates and how often?
      * how can the community observe your progress?
      * how can the community provide feedback?